softlayer/softlayer-python/README.rst

 Documentation
 -------------
-DThis project is based off the  `SLCLI <https://github.com/softlayer/softlayer-python>`_ , and most things that work there will work here.
+This project is based off the  `SLCLI <https://github.com/softlayer/softlayer-python>`_ , and most things that work there will work here.

 There is no internal API documentation like SLDN.